As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Here are the signs of dyed jade:

-- Zones of dye concentrations.
-Dyed jade looks like the green color originates between pale crystals, while crystals stay white or whitish-green.
+• Zones of dye concentrations.
+Dyed jade looks green and originates between pale crystals, while crystals stay white or whitish-green.

-- Chips on the surface, around the bead hole, or on the zones which are in contact with metal.
+• Chips on the surface, around the bead hole, or on the zones in contact with metal.

 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):